Benson516/CarND-Behavioral-Cloning-P3/writeup_proj_4.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 270-298) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 270-298) is consisted of a convolution neural network with the following layers and layer sizes ...

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)